-- planning

-- it's easier & cheaper to catch problems early

-- planning is an opportunity to anticipate and test

-- also -- getting political buy-in

-- cost-benefit analysis

-- watch out for those intangibles!

-- need to accommodate the entire lifecycle

-- a system is in "maintenance" for most of its life

-- designing for maintenance

-- scalability, modularity, flexibility, evolution

-information management

-- databases
+- planning - it's easier & cheaper to catch problems early - planning is an opportunity to anticipate and test - also getting political buy-in - cost-benefit analysis - one form of analysis for system planning - figure out the costs, figure out the benefits, compare - advantages: clear-cut, forces you to think things through - disadvantages: not everything easily expressed in monetary terms, intangibles and knock-on costs, etc - need to accommodate entire system lifecycle - how will system change over time? - $\bullet \ \ \text{scalability, modularity, flexibility, evolution}\\$ information management onsequences information management

-- the point of putting stuff in is to get it out
+- databases - the point of putting stuff in is to get it out

 - what sorts of queries might we want?

 - what needs to be true to support them?

 - key field

 - uniquely identify a record

 - tie together different records